danielrammer/danielrammer.github.io/_projects/nue.md

     description: "Notwendiges Übel played in a pub."
 ---

-Notwendiges Übel is a game jam game, built in 36 hours, awarded with 1st place.
-It's an endless boss fight for one to four players fighting together.
+Notwendiges Übel is a game jam game, built in 36 hours and awarded 1st place.
+It's an endless boss encounter for one to four players fighting together.

 "Fight against the boss by destroying his “Exo-parts”.
 Only colored “Exo-Parts” will take damage.
 Your bullets have to have the same color as the part you want to attack.